Assessments

 Assessments of learning (more information about each assignment will be available on Canvas):

-Reflection papers (2 papers, total 30%): On 2 Fridays of your choosing, submit a 2-page reflection on that week’s readings and movie (if applicable) by 11:59 pm on those Fridays.
-Each reflection should be 2 pages, double spaced, submitted to Canvas and Turn-it-in.
+Reflection paper (2 papers, total 30%): On 2 Fridays of your choosing, submit a 2-page reflection on that week’s readings and movie (if applicable) by 11:59 pm on those Fridays.
+The reflection should be 2 pages, double spaced, submitted to Canvas.
 Exclude Weeks 1, 7, and 14.

-Discussion questions (2 sets, total 15%): For two classes in different weeks (based on sign-ups), submit a set of 2 discussion questions for each class regarding readings/movie assigned for that class.
+Discussion questions (3 sets, total 15%): For 3 classes in different weeks (based on sign-ups), submit a discussion question for each class regarding the readings/movie assigned for that class.
 These questions should be open-ended, and spur conversations about the relevant topic that day.
-A complex question can take on multiple parts as follow-ups; but that would only count as one question.
-Questions should be submitted to Canvas (Turn-it-in unnecessary) by 11:59 pm the night PRIOR to the relevant class.
+A complex question can take on multiple parts as follow-ups.
+Questions should be submitted to Canvas by 11:59 pm the night PRIOR to the relevant class.
 At least one set must be submitted prior to Reading Week.
-More details discussed in class.
+More details discussed in class and on Canvas.

-Discussion responses (2 sets, total 15%): Submit 2 sets of responses to discussion questions posted onto Piazza.
-Each set should address 2 discussion questions from one specific class.
-Responses must be posted by 11:59 pm on the Friday of the weeks corresponding to your chosen classes.
+Discussion responses (3 sets, total 15%): Submit 3 sets of responses to discussion questions posted onto Piazza.
+Each set should address 1 discussion question from one class.
+Responses must be posted onto Piazza under the list of questions for the corresponding class by 11:59 pm on the Friday of the weeks corresponding to your chosen classes.
 At least one set must be prior to Reading Week.
-Discussion questions and responses cannot overlap weeks.
+Discussion responses cannot overlap days with discussion questions.

-Final project (39%): The final project must be submitted by 11:59 pm on April 18.
-The project must be submitted to Canvas and (if applicable) Turn-it-in.
+Final project (39%): The final project must be submitted by 11:59 pm on April 16 to Canvas.
 Appropriate options for the final project will be posted onto Canvas.
-Note: if you need credits for this course to graduate, please submit early, and let us know that you need this course to graduate.
+If you’d like to do something else other than what have been suggested, let me know!
 For examples of previous final projects, please see this for some examples.

-TCPS2 CORE (1%): Please complete the Tri-Council Policy Statement ethics tutorial by February 16 in case your final project involves interviews or other research/research-adjacent methods.
-Please access it here: https://tcps2core.ca/welcome
+TCPS2 CORE (1%): Please complete the Tri-Council Policy Statement ethics tutorial by February 14 in case your final project involves interviews or other research/research-adjacent methods.
+Please access it here: https://tcps2core.ca/welcome.
+If you had already completed this for a previous course/work placement, then you can submit that version to satisfy this requirement.

 *All written work for this course MUST be written independently and reflect your own work and thoughts.
 UBC subscribes to the Turn-It-In system, which compares submitted work to other sources on its database (including work submitted by your peers) to check for potential plagiarism.
 Plagiarism is a serious offense, and shall also be dealt with seriously.
-All reflections and papers must be submitted to Turn-It-In at http://www.turnitin.com.
-If you do not already have an account, please sign up for one.
-The class ID is 42137291, and enter the enrollment key (acam320b), and then submit your work when the time comes.
-When creating an account in the tool, you will be asked to provide personally identifying information.
-Please know you are not required to consent to sharing this personal information with the tool, if you are uncomfortable doing so.
-If you choose not to provide consent, you may create an account using a nickname and a non-identifying email address, then let your instructor know what alias you are using in the tool.
+All reflections and final projects papers will be automatically submitted to Turn-It-In through Canvas through its Turn-It-In integration.

 All images on this page have been licensed under CC0 Creative Commmons license.